Coloring Royal Icing (Basic Colors & Mixing Guide for Beginners)

 After adding food coloring, the shade may initially appear lighter than it will become later.

-Within about 30–60 minutes, the color usually becomes more saturated.
+Within 30–60 minutes, the color usually deepens and becomes more saturated.

-This is important to keep in mind while coloring icing.
-If the shade looks slightly pale, it is better not to add more pigment immediately — the color will deepen over time.
+This is important when working with royal icing colors.
+If the shade looks slightly pale, it is better not to add more pigment immediately.

 Conclusion

-A basic set of food colors is more than enough to start decorating cookies.
+A small set of food colors is enough to start decorating cookies with royal icing.

-Understanding how color mixing works and how to control saturation allows you to create a wide range of shades without buying a large palette of ready-made colors.
+Understanding how to mix colors, control saturation, and work with base icing will allow you to create a wide range of shades without needing a large palette.